Frantisekkk/xor/readme.md

 - **Learning Rate:** 0.5
 - **Epochs:** 30,000 (with early stopping)
 - **Initialization:** Tests multiple random seeds to find optimal starting weights

-## 📝 Notes

-This is a learning project focused on understanding the core concepts of neural networks rather than using pre-built training methods from frameworks like TensorFlow or PyTorch.
-It's an excellent starting point for anyone wanting to understand how neural networks work under the hood.

-## 📄 License

-This project is open source and available for educational purposes.